gusto87/HW-Wireframe/README.md

 # My Portfolio
-this is my initial portfolio upon starting the development course with some of my built applications.
+this is my initial portfolio upon in the development course with some of my built applications.
+Click the picture to see the application or be led to the github.

 # Tecnologies
 HTML, CSS